What is an administrator?

 You will be issued with a tax invoice on behalf of the adult, and you are authorised and required to pay the tax invoice within 30 days of receipt from the adult’s funds.
 Failure to pay the invoice may result in QCAT reviewing your appointment.

 If you are not sure about any steps in the procedure or how to answer any of the questions, contact QCAT or seek assistance from another party or professional such as an accountant.
 Given that the cost is reasonable for this service, you are entitled to be reimbursed from the Adult for the costs involved.

-If an exemption has been approved, the Account by Administrator form is not required, instead the administrator is to lodge the documents outlined in the QCAT decision or correspondence.
+If your decision grants an exemption (such as a partial exemption) from the requirement to provide accounts, you are not required to lodge the Account by Administrator form.
+Instead, the administrator should lodge the documents outlined in the QCAT decision or correspondence.

 For example, the administrator might be directed to lodge: